SumukhKoundinya/Adaptive-Cancer-Therapy/README.md

 - Clinical simulation and visualization

 ## Notes
-This repository is built for academic exploration and internship portfolio use.
+This repository is built for academic exploration.
 The code is structured to make it easy to test, extend, and visualize adaptive therapy strategies for glioblastoma research.